byuccl/dac_sdc_2022/_labs/lab_7.md

 ## Requirements

 - No .h file is provided in this lab.
+Feel free to structure the code however you would like.
 Good luck!

 - The name of your program must be named `mqtt_client`.